MilanVlaski/issue-tracking/README.md

 - Admin ili ko vec, radi sve.
   Ovo je sve tema za spring sekjuriti...
  # To do
+- [ ] Add sign in (Implement spring security so that the purchase page requires a log in.)
-- [ ] Add `app.js` that can take FormData and send it as json, to the form's action attribute.
+- [x] Add `app.js` that can take FormData and send it as json, to the form's action attribute.
 - [x] Create a `/purchase` website with a purchase form.
 It should receive data from the client.
 - [x] Find a way to preload database with data.
 It should
 - [x] Show a list of applications